Tomires/thesis-masters/testing.md

 The average rating of Tableau was 3.3/5, whereas Virtualitics fared worse at 2.6/5.
 For comparison, Navigator received a score of 4/5.
 We partially attribute the suboptimal rating for Virtualitics to the fact that we have used HTC Vive during its demonstration.
 The reduced comfort of its controller in comparison to Oculus Touch may have resulted in a slight negative bias.
 One particular point of discomfort with Virtualitics's UI was the lack of clarity in regards to mapping geospatial attributes onto a globe plot, since the software lists spatial axes as X, Y and Z independently on plot type.
 Navigator's *latitude*, *longitude* and *value* feature descriptions were universally praised in comparison.

-Opinion on the ease of use of Navigator in comparison to Tableau were mixed with two participants preferring the more traditional WIMP interface.
+Opinions on the ease of use of Navigator in comparison to Tableau were mixed with two participants preferring the more traditional WIMP interface.
 However, most participants see the added benefit in using immersive tools.
 The weakest area of Navigator seems to be the newly added immersive mode with navigation inside immersion mode ranked at 2.9/5.
 Complaints include the lack of ability to rotate the plot without exiting immersive mode and a suboptimal speed of movement, although none of the participants complained about sickness when positioning a plot in immersive mode, no doubt helped by the addition of the static grid that fills the environment when doing so.

 Overall interest in plots was as follows (1 - most interested):

-1. globe plot
+1. globe plot,
-2. map plot
+2. map plot,
-3. scatter plot
+3. scatter plot,
-4. surface plot
+4. surface plot,
 5. bar plot

 We can see that the interest in the 3D bar plot fell considerably compared to the first round of testing.
 One of the participants complained about occlusion present in this particular plot type.
 We think that adding the ability to slice bar plots could mitigate some of their faults.
 Globe and map plots were once again voted as the most interesting plot types by participants.

 When it comes to iconography, the participants were able to associate most icons with their correct meaning, however there were some outliers.
 The value icon (three vertical bars) was only recognized in one instance, the arrow sign for vector also proved challenging and will have to be redesigned.
 Categorical attributes were mostly referred to as *shapes*, corresponding to their association with the glyph feature in scatter plots.

 Further criticism included the design of feature labels in plots, which only display after pointing at the graph with a controller and the quality of feedback when selecting an attribute from the data brush.
-One participant suggested that labels in scatter plots could simultaneously display values from multiple attributes, while another suggested the use of an analog stick to flip between various views inside the statistics panel (*swatch*).
+One participant suggested that labels in scatter plots could simultaneously display values from multiple attributes, while another suggested the use of an analog stick to flip between various views inside the statistics panel (*Swatch*).

 1. (sickness) https://www.researchgate.net/publication/221494074_Simulator_Sickness_in_Mobile_Spatial_Sound_Spaces